persuaded9041/poke-solus-rgb/docs/FEATURES.md

 - Venonat learns Confusion at Level 19
 - Pikachu has an expanded learnset including Thunderbolt at Level 26
 - The Eevee-lutions learn their damaging STAB moves at earlier levels

+### Catch rates
+Catch rates for all Pokémon have been updated to match those used in Yellow version.

 ### Game Corner
 The Game Corner prize windows have been changed.
 The tables below reflect these changes.